MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/manage/manage-compute-update-servers.md

 ## Before you start

-- A WSUS server must be running a 64-bit edition of Windows Server Update Service (WSUS) 3.0 with SP2 or later.
-If you're using version 3.0 with SP2 you must install KB [2734608](http://go.microsoft.com/fwlink/p/?LinkID=268122).
-From Windows Server 2012 onwards WSUS is an integrated server role.
+- A WSUS server must be running a 64-bit edition of Windows Server Update Service (WSUS) 4.0 or later.
-- The WSUS server must be running Windows Server 2008 R2 with SP1 or a later operating system.
+- The WSUS server must be running Windows Server 2012 R2, or Windows Server 2016, with the latest updates.
 - The WSUS server must be in the same domain as the VMM server, or in a domain with full trust.
 - VMM can use a WSUS root server or downstream WSUS server.
 You can't use a WSUS replica server.
 - The WSUS server can be dedicated to VMM or an existing server.